Voting bill collapses, Democrats unable to change filibuster

 At one point, senators broke out in applause after a spirited debate between Sen. Susan Collins, R-Maine, among the more experienced lawmakers, and new Sen. Jon Ossoff, D-Ga., over the history of the Voting Rights Act.

-Sinema sat in her chair throughout much of the day’s the debate, largely glued to her phone.
+Sinema sat in her chair throughout much of the day’s the debate, largely glued to her phone, but rose to her feet to deliver her vote against the rules change.

+In a statement, Sinema said the outcome “must not be the end of our work to protect our democracy.”
+But she warned, “these challenges cannot be solved by one party or Washington alone.”

-Senate Majority Leader Chuck Schumer contended the fight is not over and he ridiculed Republican claims that the new election laws in the states will not end up hurting voter access and turnout, comparing it to Donald Trump’s “big lie” about the 2020 presidential election.
+Schumer contended the fight is not over and he ridiculed Republican claims that the new election laws in the states will not end up hurting voter access and turnout, comparing it to Trump’s “big lie” about the 2020 presidential election.

 Democrats decided to press ahead despite the potential for high-stakes defeat as Biden is marking his first year in office with his priorities stalling out in the face of solid Republican opposition and the Democrats’ inability to unite around their own goals.
 They wanted to force senators on the record — even their own party’s holdouts — to show voters where they stand.

-Note: This story has been corrected to show the name of the act tested by Jan.
-6 events is the Electoral Count Act, not the Electoral College Act.